facjure/public-domain-poetry/README.md

 This library will include scripts to help scholars, students, publishers, and developers working together to build an open poetry library for print and web, together.

-## Poetrod-Platform
+## Status and Roadmap

+Currently in *research & development*.

-Poetroid, an open platform written in [Clojure](www.clojure.org), is built to discover poetry together.
-Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified [api](http://en.wikipedia.org/wiki/Application_programming_interface).
+This work is being done in parallel to Poetroid, an open platform to discover poetry together with a unified [api](http://en.wikipedia.org/wiki/Application_programming_interface) for web, mobile, and print.

+Yes.

+A prototype (without the platform), showcasing two thousand poems with a basic search exists [here](www.poetroid.com).
+When a poet searches for a poem by title or author, the page shows the restored poem, aligned typographically, line endings intact, to fit the shape of their screen.
+Tags and metadata can be clicked naturally to discover similar poems' metadata.
+An in-line, Markdown based editor with live preview, inspired from Medium, is also available to approved curators.

 For more information, visit [Poetroid](http://poetroid.com/#/page/about.md).